 How to qualify for Discover Online Savings account deposit bonus

 It’s unlikely that you’ll locate Discover’s savings account bonus directly through its site.
 We could only locate the bonus information through a paid advertisement with a Google search.
-Discover only requires you to enter the code GBPE624 at application and meet the deposit requirements to earn the bonus, so you’re not required to apply for the account through the paid Google advertisement.
+Discover only requires you to enter a unique code, that varies depending on where you get it from, at application and meet the deposit requirements to earn the bonus.

 You must be a new Discover savings customer to qualify for the savings bonus.
 Discover’s bonus terms and disclosures state you must be a new “savings” customer, leading us to believe that even if you have a Discover credit card or checking account, but you’ve never had its savings account, you can still qualify for the savings account bonus.